San Jose Water Quality at a Glance

 Advanced Treatment Technology

-• Groundwater Treatment: Multiple groundwater treatment plants utilize advanced oxidation processes, granular activated carbon, and biological filtration to remove emerging contaminants.
+• Groundwater Treatment: Multiple groundwater treatment plants utilize ion exchange systems for PFAS removal, granular activated carbon, and advanced oxidation processes to remove emerging contaminants.

-• Surface Water Processing: The Santa Teresa Water Treatment Plant employs state-of-the-art membrane filtration, ozonation, and UV disinfection for comprehensive contaminant removal.
+• Surface Water Processing: The Santa Teresa Water Treatment Plant employs conventional filtration, disinfection, and fluoridation for comprehensive contaminant control.

-• Corrosion Control: Optimized orthophosphate treatment prevents lead and copper leaching, with dosages fine-tuned based on extensive distribution system modeling.
+• Corrosion Control: Optimized corrosion control treatment prevents lead and copper leaching, with chemical dosages adjusted based on water quality monitoring.

 Silicon Valley Innovation

-• Smart Water Networks: Advanced metering infrastructure with real-time monitoring helps detect leaks immediately and optimizes system pressure to reduce water loss.
+• Smart Water Networks: Advanced metering infrastructure rollout from 2024-2027 with real-time monitoring helps detect leaks and optimize system pressure to reduce water loss.

 Environmental Stewardship